numbbo/coco/docs/coco-doc/source/index.rst

    An algorithm solves a problem |pt| if it hits the target |t|.
    In the context of performance evaluation, we refer to such a quadruple itself also as a *problem*.

-If an algorithm does not hit the target in a single run, the runtime remains undefined --- while it has been bound to be at least :math:`k+1`, where |k| is the number of evaluations in this unsuccessful run.
+If an algorithm does not hit the target in a single run, this runtime remains undefined --- while it has been bounded from below by the number of evaluations in this unsuccessful run.
-The number of defined runtime values depends on the budget the algorithm has explored.
+The number of available runtime values depends on the budget the algorithm has explored.
 Therefore, larger budgets are preferable --- however they should not come at the expense of abandoning reasonable termination conditions.
-Instead, restarts should be done.
+Instead, restarts should be done [HAN2016ex]_.

 .. [#] Note the use of the term *problem* in two meanings: as the problem the
     algorithm is benchmarked on, |p|, and as the problem, |pt|, an algorithm can